Gazette-Mail Kanawha County Majorette and Band Festival

 The Gazette-Mail Kanawha County Majorette and Band Festival (formerly Daily Mail) is an annual festival dedicated to the public high school marching bands and majorette corps in Kanawha County, West Virginia.
 It is the longest running music festival in West Virginia and is held at the University of Charleston Stadium at Laidley Field in Charleston at the end of September each year, typically the last Tuesday.
 The first event was held in 1947 and was attended by nearly 25,000 people.
 The event was originally sponsored by the Charleston Daily Mail newspaper, but is now sponsored by the Charleston Gazette-Mail after the Daily Mail merged with the Charleston Gazette in 2015.
 The event was not held in 2020 due to the COVID-19 pandemic.

-The 2022 festival was the event's 76th anniversary and the Festival Grand Champion was George Washington High School.
+The 2025 festival was the 78th event and the Festival Grand Champion was Riverside High School.

 The JoAnn Jarrett Holland Memorial Scholarship Fund

 A $2,500 scholarship was awarded to the girl who placed first in the feature twirler competition.
 This was an annual award given each year at the festival.
 The scholarship honored the memory of JoAnn Jarrett Holland, who won the competition in 1949 and 1950.
 Not only did she excel at this event, but she also supported it by attending the festival each year for the rest of her life.
 In 1973 her daughter, Kathi Holland Burton, won this competition and went on to be the feature twirler at West Virginia University for seven years.
 This award has since been discontinued.